ramiror/spanglish/README.md

 I put myself in an eggplant plantation | I complicated my own life To nail the seen | To ostensibly read a Whatsapp message and not reply to it Mouth of storm | Storm drain
+And the sea in car | And so long and so forth

 ## English -> Spanish